nipunagarwala/cs273b_final_project/README.md

 # CS 273B Final Project

+**Note:** Run `nvidia-smi` before running any scripts related to Neural Net, to make sure that no one else is using the compute!

 ## Running Models
 All the models are run from `run.py`.
 All the hyper-parameters are initialized in the respective model functions.
 We have `argparse` functionality to run each of the individual models.
 There are three running modes `--train`, `--test`, and full pass which is defined by the lack of train/test flag.
 Furthermore, we can run four different models using the `--model` flag.
 The model names are: `cae`, `cnn`, `nn`, and `mmnn` for the Convolutional Autoencoder, Convolutional Neural Network, Neural Network (phenotype), and MultiModal Neural Network (CNN + NN), respectively.